altdeep/causalML/README.md

 This course introduces key ideas in causal inference and how to apply them to areas of machine learning where they have the most impact, such as A/B testing, bandit algorithms, reinforcement learning, agent modeling, and improving the performance of machine learning systems using past human-interaction data.
 The focus is on how to put these ideas into practice with real-world machine learning systems.

 This course targets data scientists and ML engineers familiar with probabilistic [generative modeling](https://en.wikipedia.org/wiki/Generative_model) in machine learning.
 Learners familiar with how to use a tensor-based framework to build a Gaussian mixture model or a variational auto-encoder will find the material grafts directly onto this modeling intuition.
 This course focuses on causal probabilistic modeling and structural causal models because they fit nicely into that generative model framework and its toolsets.
-Elements of the [Neyman–Rubin causal model](https://en.wikipedia.org/wiki/Rubin_causal_model) that are commonplace in professional machine learning settings are also discussed.
+The course also covers elements of the [Neyman–Rubin causal model](https://en.wikipedia.org/wiki/Rubin_causal_model) that are commonplace in professional machine learning settings.

 Learners who want to improve a multiarmed bandit or sequential decision process applied in a complex environment will also gain much from this course.